steam0/pact-guide/README.md

 ### Integration tests

-Integrations testing referes to tests that verify integrations from one application to another.
-These are typically used by calling endpoint provided by an external application and verifying the response.
+Integration testing referes to tests that verify integrations from one application to another.
+These are typically used by calling endpoints provided by an external application and verifying the response.
 Such tests are less cheap than unit tests since you rely on an external service.
 Integration tests will require that all external services are online for the tests to pass.
 This is often not the case and integration tests will often be ignored.

 Integration tests can also be created such that there is no external call and the test receives a mocked response that you can run your tests with.
-Using mocks, reduces the cost of integration tests, but it creates other problem that will be discussed later.
+Using mocks reduces the cost of running integration tests, but it also removes some of the confidence that integration test is supposed to give.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/integration_test_graph.png?raw=true" width="60%">

-###  System tests
+###  End-to-end tests

-System testing refers to tests that verify that the system meets its requirement.
+End-to-end testing refers to tests that verify that the system as a whole meets its requirement.
 These tests will be executed on a system of running applications and verify that actions get executed properly and that responses are valid.

 Writing and executing system tests are very costly to implement and run, and will often be neglected and completely ignored.